akashmongoosetech/shashank-backend/EMAIL_SETUP_GUIDE.md

 # Email Setup Guide

-This guide explains how to set up and configure the email functionality for the Doctor Derma Clinic application.
+This guide explains how to set up and configure the email functionality for the Bhargava Clinic Clinic application.

 ## Overview